Bistrel2002/MOONSHOT-PROJECT/README.md

 - Minew Technology for the BeaconSET Plus SDK
 - Unity Technologies for the AR Foundation
 - Google for ARCore support

+## Virtual Simulation Environment

+For testing and development purposes, this project includes a Unity-based virtual simulation environment that mimics real beacon behavior without requiring physical hardware.

+### Running the Simulation

+#### Prerequisites for Simulation
+- Unity 2022.3 LTS or later
+- NavMesh Components (Window → Package Manager → AI Navigation)
+- TextMeshPro for UI elements

+#### Simulation Setup
+1. **Open the Unity project** in Unity Editor
+2. **Load the simulation scene**: `Assets/Scenes/locindoor.unity`
+3. **Verify virtual beacons are placed** in the scene (look for GameObjects with VirtualBeacon components).

+#### Running the Simulation
+1. **Press Play** in Unity Editor
+2. **Observe the beacon network visualization**:
+   - 🔵 Cyan spheres = Virtual beacon positions
+   - 🔴 Red wireframe = Actual agent position
+   - 🟢 Green lines = Triangulation signals
+3. **Use the dropdown menu** to select destination rooms
+4. **Watch the agent navigate** using simulated beacon positioning

+This simulation environment allows you to test indoor navigation concepts without requiring physical beacon hardware.